Medicare Part A may cover emergency room visits if a doctor admits a person as an inpatient. Medicare Part B covers outpatient emergency room visits.

 Medicare Part A covers hospital or inpatient care.

 A person usually visits the ER at a hospital.
-However, there is a difference between emergency care at a hospital and being a hospital inpatient.
+However, there is a difference between emergency care at a hospital and being an inpatient.

 Medicare Part A specifically covers care when a person stays as an inpatient at the hospital.
 Medicare considers a person an inpatient when their stay has extended beyond two midnights.